Approximation Algorithms for the Joint Replenishment Problem with Deadlines: Lower Bounds of 1.207 and 1.245

 \myparagraph{Increasing the lower bound by a computer-based proof.} We now sketch how to increase the lower bound slightly to $1.245$.
-We reduce the problem to determining the average edge cost of a walk through a certain large weighted graph, which we calculate computationally by solving a linear program.
+We reduce the problem to that of maximizing the minimum mean cycle in a finite configuration graph, which we solve with the help of linear programming.